Jang-Woo-AnnaSoft/execution-boundaries/README.md

 But it must not start if there is no water,
 it must not run for too long,
 it must consider fire risk,
-and it must not start if another heat source is already on.
+and it must not start if another heat source is already active.

 ### This is the missing layer between intent and execution.